-VQ.
+CC.
 "Professional Misconduct" includes:

-Acts or omissions by an attorney, individually or in concert with another person or persons, that violate one or more of the Texas Disciplinary Rules of Professional Conduct.
-Attorney conduct that occurs in another state or in the District of Columbia and results in the disciplining of an attorney in that other jurisdiction, if the conduct is Professional Misconduct under the Texas Disciplinary Rules of Professional Conduct.
+1. Acts or omissions by an attorney, individually or in concert with another person or persons, that violate one or more of the Texas Disciplinary Rules of Professional Conduct.

-3. Violation of any disciplinary or disability order or judgment.

-4. Failure of a Respondent to furnish information subpoenaed by a Committee, unless he or she, in good faith, asserts a privilege or other legal grounds for the failure to do so.

-45. Engaging in conduct that constitutes barratry as defined by the law of this state.

-56. Failure to comply with Section_Rule 13.01 of these rules relating to notification of an attorney's cessation of practice.

-$\underline{67}$.
-Engaging in the practice of law either during a period of suspension or when on inactive status.

-78. Conviction of a Serious Crime, or being placed on probation for a Serious Crime with or without an adjudication of guilt.

-89. Conviction of an Intentional Crime, or being placed on probation for an Intentional Crime with or without an adjudication of guilt.

-WR.
+- 2. Attorney conduct that occurs in another jurisdiction, including before any federal court or federal agency, and results in the disciplining of an attorney in that other jurisdiction, if the conduct is Professional Misconduct under the Disciplinary Rules of Professional Conduct. - 3.
+Violation of any disciplinary or disability order or judgment. - 4.
+Engaging in conduct that constitutes barratry as defined by the law of this state. - 5.
+Failure to comply with Rule 13.01 of these rules relating to notification of an attorney's cessation of practice. - 6.
+Engaging in the practice of law either during a period of suspension or when on inactive status. - 7.
+Conviction of a Serious Crime, or being placed on probation for a Serious Crime with or without an adjudication of guilt. - 8.
+Conviction of an Intentional Crime, or being placed on probation for an Intentional Crime with or without an adjudication of guilt. - DD.
 "Reasonable Attorneys' Fees," for purposes of these rules only, means a reasonable fee for a competent private attorney, under the circumstances.
-Relevant factors that may be considered in determining the reasonableness of a fee include but are not limited to the following:

-1. The time and labor required, the novelty and difficulty of the questions involved, and the skill requisite to perform the legal service properly-;

-2. The fee customarily charged in the locality for similar legal services-;

-3. The amount involved and the results obtained-;

-4. The time limitations imposed by the circumstances.; and

-5. The experience, reputation, and ability of the lawyer or lawyers performing the services.

-XS.
-"Respondent" means any attorney who is the subject of a Grievance, Complaint, Disciplinary Proceeding, or Disciplinary Action.

-\underline{YT} .
-"Sanction" means any of the following:

-1. Disbarment.
+Relevant factors that may be considered in determining the reasonableness of a fee include but are not limited to the following: - 1.
+The time and labor required, the novelty and difficulty of the questions involved and the skill requisite to perform the legal service properly; - 2.
+The fee customarily charged in the locality for similar legal services; - 3.
+The amount involved and the results obtained; - 4.
+The time limitations imposed by the circumstances; and - 5.
+The experience, reputation, and ability of the lawyer or lawyers performing the services. - EE.
+"Respondent" means any attorney who is the subject of a Grievance, Complaint, Disciplinary Proceeding, or Disciplinary Action. - FF.
+"Sanction" means any of the following: - 1.
+Disbarment.

-2. Resignation in lieu of disbarmentdiscipline.
+- 2. Resignation in lieu of discipline.

-3. Indefinite Disability suspension.
+- 3. Indefinite Disability suspension.

-4. Suspension for a term certain.
+- 4. Suspension for a term certain.

-5. Probation of suspension, which probation may be concurrent with the period of suspension, upon such reasonable terms as are appropriate under the circumstances.
+- 5. Probation of suspension, which probation may be concurrent with the period of suspension, upon such reasonable terms as are appropriate under the circumstances.

-6. Interim suspension.
+- 6. Interim suspension.

-7. Public reprimand.
+- 7. Public reprimand.

-8. Private reprimand.
+- 8. Private reprimand.